h2oai/tutorials/H2O/introduction-to-machine-learning-with-h2o-3-part-1/introduction-to-machine-learning-with-h2o-3-part-1.md

 ## Objective

 We will be using a subset of the Freddie Mac Single-Family dataset to try to predict whether or not a mortgage loan will be delinquent using H2O’s GLM, Random Forest, and GBM models.
 We will go over how to use these models for classification problems, and we will demonstrate how to use H2O’s grid search to tune the hyper-parameters of each model.
+This tutorial, as well as the next tutorials, will be done in Python; however, an R version of these tutorials will be avialable soon.

 ## Prerequisites

 - Some basic knowledge of machine learning.
 - Familiarity with Python.
 - An Aquarium account to follow along.
-To help you get started with Aquarium, please see [Appendix A](#appendix-a-getting-started-with-aquarium)
+To help you get started with Aquarium, please see **Appendix A** in this tutorial.
-- Or Jupyter Notebook on your local machine with H2O-3 installed.

-    - If you do not have H2O-3, you can follow the installation guide on the [H2O Documentation page](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/downloading.html)

 **Note:** We have completed this tutorial in our cloud environment and is intended to take about two hours, or less, to be completed.
 Therefore, if you decide to do this tutorial on your machine, you might not get the same results, or it might take you longer to complete the tutorial than the intended time.

 If you decide to install H2O-3 on your machine, we recommend creating an Anaconda Cloud environment, as shown in the installation guide, [Install on Anaconda Cloud,](http://docs.h2o.ai/h2o/latest-stable/h2o-docs/downloading.html#install-on-anaconda-cloud) this would help you make sure that you have everything that you need to do this tutorial.

 ## Task 1: Initial Setup